bbottema/simple-java-mail/Readme.txt

 ant compile:
 - compiles all classes to the target folder

-ant run -Dhost=smtp.somehost.com -Dusername=username -Dpassword=password:
+ant run -Dhost=smtp.somehost.com -Dport=port -Dusername=username -Dpassword=password
 - runs the testclass with the given smtp server and account

 ant jar: